-Will I lose money if I buy above the platinum spot price from a dealer?
+Will I lose money if I buy above the Platinum spot price from a Platinum bullion dealer?

 Is the platinum price affected by mining?

 Yes, it is.
-Some very good examples can be seen today, with strife in the South African mining industry contributing to a shortage of supply, which has in turn increased the platinum price per ounce.
+Some very good examples can be seen today, with strife in the South African mining industry contributing to a shortage of supply, which has, in turn, increased the platinum price per ounce.
 When mines under produce, whether due to strikes or limited amounts of metal being found, and demand does not abate, the price of platinum rises.
-However, when mines over produce, and the amount of metal on the market outstrips demand, then you’ll see the price of platinum drop.
+However, when mines overproduce, and the amount of metal on the market outstrips demand, then you’ll see the price of platinum fall.
 There is also the potential for mines to tailor their production to improve the price of platinum.